rmr1012/scrapeswa/README.md

+# DEPRECIATED
+SWS has upgraded their website to reject non-human agents.
+This library currently doesn't work.
+If you are interested to make it work again, please help with the hack and submit a pull request.

 # A Simple Scraper for Southwest Airlines

 Southwest doesn't provide a direct API to inquire their fares.
 Other flight fare APIs exist but most are paywalled.
 This simple scraper simply generate a URL for southwest's web UI and scraps its contents for information.
 Of course, doing this is rather slow(5-10s per scrape depending on your machine), but for most people who are only interested to automate some simple price checks, a few times day is more than enough.
 I have not noticed any anti-scraping or CAPTCHA on their site, so we can scrape forever in theory.